 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The organization is exposed to liquidity risk mainly in respect of its receipt of funds from its funders and other related sources, long-term debt, and accounts payable.
+The organization is exposed to liquidity risk mainly in respect of its receipt of funds from its funders and other related sources, and accounts payable.